-Overall, about 14 percent of the drinking public age 16 to 64 can be classified as a problem drinker (20 percent in the last year).
-Hispanic drinkers (23percent) are more likely than others to be classified as problem drinkers.
-About three of four (73 percent) problem drinkers are male.
-The largest proportion of white problem drinkers (41 percent) are age 30 to 45, while Black problem drinkers are more likely to be in their 20's.
+Overall, about fourteen percent (14%) of the drinking public age 16 to 64 can be classified as a problem drinker twenty percent (20%) in the last year.
+Hispanic drinkers twenty-three percent (23%) are more likely than others to be classified as problem drinkers.
+About three of four seventy-three percent (73%) problem drinkers are male.
+The largest proportion of white problem drinkers forty-one percent (41%) are age 30 to 45, while Black problem-drinkers are more likely to be in their 20's.
 Those of other races or ethnicities are equally likely to be age 21 to 29 or 30 to 45.

-About 90 percent of whites and 70 percent of all other groups say they have heard of legal limits.
+About ninety percent (90%) of whites and seventy percent (70%) of all other groups say they have heard of legal limits.
 Less than half of those who said they knew their state's limit were able to specify that limit correctly.

-About 3 percent of whites, 2 percent of Blacks, 2 percent of Asian and 7 percent of American Indian/Eskimos age 16-64 reported being stopped by the police for suspicion of drinking and driving.
+About three percent (3%) of whites, two percent (2%) of Blacks, two percent (2%) of Asian and seven percent (7%) of American Indian/Eskimos age 16-64 reported being stopped by the police for suspicion of drinking and driving.